-NC AirTAP is offering a 1-day workshop on two dates this November addressing conducting an Airport Safety Self-Inspection, basic Lighting Maintenance and Repairs, routine Pavement Management, and preparing for Winter and Inclement Weather.
-NC airport operations and maintenance staff, administrators and consultants are invited to participate.
-The workshop runs 9 AM – 4 PM and will be held at these host airports:
+In November 2016 NC AirTAP conducted a free 1-day workshop on performing an Airport Safety Self-Inspection, basic Lighting Maintenance and Repairs, routine Pavement Management, and preparing for Winter and Inclement Weather.
+NC airport operations and maintenance staff, administrators and consultants were invited to participate.
+The workshop ran 9 AM – 4 PM and at these host airports:

-- Wednesday, Nov 9, 2016 at Rocky Mount-Wilson Regional Airport
+- Wednesday, Nov 9, 2016 at Rocky Mount-Wilson Regional Airport.
+View the agenda.

-Presenters will include staff from the NCDOT Division of Aviation, Raleigh-Durham International Airport, Asheville Regional Airport, and Wilmington International Airport.
-Four (4) professional development hours (PDH) will be awarded for NC Professional Engineers attending the workshop.
-All participants will receive a certificate of attendance.
+Presenters included staff from the NCDOT Division of Aviation, Raleigh-Durham International Airport, Asheville Regional Airport, and Wilmington International Airport.
+Four (4) professional development hours (PDH) were awarded for NC Professional Engineers attending the workshop.
+All participants received a certificate of attendance.

 Understanding Unmanned Aircraft Systems (UAS)

 NC AirTAP staff presented on “Understanding Unmanned Aircraft Systems (UAS) for Airport Operators” at the NC Airports Association regional meetings in September-October 2016.
 This presentation provided an overview on current regulations and resources to guide airport operators on state safely integrating UAS within their airspace.
 Click here to download a PDF of the presentation slides and a PDF handout of helpful links referenced in the presentation.

 Stephanie Sudano, PE, of the NCDOT Division of Aviation, presented on “Preparing Independent Fee Estimates for Professional Services” at the NC Airports Association regional meetings in June 2016.
 This presentation was a follow-up to the QBS session at the 2016 NCAA conference (see session details below).
 Click here to download a PDF of the presentation slides.